gryphonshafer/cbqz-site/README.md

 To run the project application, follow the instructions in the `~/app.psgi` file within this project's root directory.

+## Regional CMS Content Automatic Update

+When regional CMS content is pushed to the configuration-specified branch, a webhook may be configured for that region.
+Read the documentation for [CBQ::Model::Region](blob/master/lib/CBQ/Model/Region.pm)'s `cms_update` method for details.

 ## Photo Optimization

 Within `~/static/photos` reside many JPG photo image files.
 These are